-I received a phone call from a friend of mine the other day.
-It would seem that she needed to take a break from grooming a 4 pound landshark of the Poodle variety, who had just laid her hand open when trying to extract the dog from a crate.
+I got a call from a friend the other day.
+She had taken the opportunity to catch her breath from wrestling a 4 pound landshark of the Poodle variety.
+The dog had just laid her hand open when trying to extract it from a crate.

-After the bite, my friend dutifully made the call to the owner to inform them of the incident, to which the owner cavalierly responded “Oh, again?
-She does that all the time.”
+After the bite, my friend dutifully made the call to the owner to let her know there was an actual injury, to which the owner cavalierly responded “Oh, again?
+She does that all the time!“

-Further discussion revealed that not only does the dog attack it’s care-givers, it attacks its owners, too.
-Pretty much on a daily basis, and has for quite some time.
+Additional conversation revealed that not only does the dog attack it’s care-givers, it attacks its owners and their guests as well.
+Pretty much on a daily basis in fact, and has for quite some time.
 This dog is 4 years old.

-Later that evening, I was surfing the social media sites I frequent and another friend of mine had made a comment regarding a mature adult Rottweiler attacking a groomer in their employment and taking her to the ground.
-Thankfully, another employee was close by to stop the dog from what could have likely been another sensationalized headline on the local news.
+Later that same evening, I was surfing a few social media sites I frequent and another friend of mine had made a comment about a mature adult Rottweiler attacking one of her employees and taking her to the ground.
+Thankfully, a second employee was close by to stop the dog from what could have likely been another sensationalized headline on the local news.

-The ability to audit the posts of the shop owner revealed some interesting things, that the dog was a new client, that the owner did not disclose this information when they dropped the dog off for it’s appointment, that there may be a history of previous acts.
+Auditing the posts of the shop owner revealed some interesting things; that the dog was a new client, that the owner did not disclose this information when they dropped the dog off for it’s appointment, and ressearch revealed that there had been prior history at other grooming shops of similar acts.

-I know for a fact that the Poodle has had no previous training, but I am unclear as to whether the Rottweiler has.
+I know for a fact that the Poodle had no previous training.
+I am unclear as to whether the Rottweiler had.
 I also know that the owner of the Poodle will not seek training for her aggressive dog, since they have permitted this dog her indiscretions and since “she’s only 4 pounds!“

-The responsibility for aggressive dog behavior isn’t with their groomers or vets or any other care-giver, it’s with their owners.
-The fact that neither owner was willing to disclose their dogs’ penchant for defensive biting is negligence at the least, criminal at it’s worst.
+The responsibility for aggressive dog behavior isn’t with their groomers or vets or any other caregiver, it’s with their owners.
+The fact that neither owner was willing to disclose their dogs’ penchant for defensive biting is negligence at the least, criminal at its worst.
 If either of these dogs were being groomed for the very first time is no excuse either.
-And considering the nature of the Poodle at least, and the age, it is unlikely.
+Considering the age of the Poodle at least, that is unlikely.

 News programs, social media and water-cooler conversation is fraught with discussions about dogs.
 How good they are, how bad they are, how cute they are.
 Narratives that are rich with anecdotal evidence of the behavior of dogs, their silly acts, their seemingly loving acts, their naughty acts, their violent acts.

-Rarely are these conversations directed at the human component; they seem to find themselves somehow exempt from any liability relating to aggressive dog behavior.
-Somehow taking credit for their dogs’ cooperative deeds, and assigning defect to the dog for it’s dogness.
-The chewing, the barking, the pulling on the leash, all emotional observations peppered with “He’s just a puppy!” or my favorite.
-“He knows better, but sometimes he is so stubborn!”
+Rarely do these conversations address the human component.
+People seem to find themselves somehow exempt from any liability relating to aggressive dog behavior.
+There is no hesitance to take credit for a dogs’ heroism, comedic attributes or gentle nature, but don’t hesitate to assign defect to the dog for it’s dogness.
+The chewing, the barking, the pulling on the leash, all emotional observations peppered with “He’s just a puppy, he’ll grow outof it!” or my favorite.
+“He knows better, but sometimes he can be so stubborn!”

-When it becomes growling, defending, the use of teeth, owners are convinced it’s always some external force that caused it, “He was ‘protecting’ me!”, “He doesn’t like it when I do (insert act here)!” or some other misguided trope that alleviates their responsibility for their dogs’ act, however innocuous.
+When it becomes growling, snapping, outward displays of violence, owners are convinced it’s always some external force that caused it, “He was ‘protecting’ me!”, “He doesn’t like it when I [insert act here]” or some other misguided trope that alleviates their responsibility (and maybe placate their guilt) for their dogs’ behavior, however dangerous.

-The current trend towards blaming some external force for ones actions is by no means a new one, and it certainly does not exonerate one of their ultimate responsibility.
+The current trend towards blaming some external force for ones actions is by no means new, but it certainly does not exonerate one of their ultimate responsibility.

-It assures it when Animal Control appears on your door with a writ to seize your aggressive dog to hold while you go through the embarrassing and expensive process of a lawsuit for the damage your dog has wrought on another human being, or another human beings’ property.
+It assures it when Animal Control appears on your door with a writ to seize your aggressive dog while you go through the embarrassing and expensive process of a lawsuit for the damage your dog has wrought on another human being, another animal, or another human beings’ property.

-A quick analysis of my 2011 client statistics show 70 residency board and train clients, of which 45 dogs presented with issues related to acts of aggression.
-The mean average age was over 3 years, predominantly male, predominantly neutered and predominantly mixed bred dogs acquired from shelters or rescues.
-Most of these dogs had a protracted history of aggressive acts, earliest age of onset was pre-pubescent, and lasting for several years before the owners came to the realization that the behavior needed addressed.
+A quick analysis of my 2011 client database show 70 residency board and train clients, of which 45 dogs presented with issues related to acts of aggression.
+The mean average age was over 2 years, predominantly male, predominantly neutered, and predominantly mixed bred dogs acquired from shelters or rescues.
+Most of these dogs had a protracted history of aggressive acts (number of times aggression was observed X the length of time since the first aggressive act was observed), earliest age of onset was pre-pubescent, and present for a minimum of 6 months or more before the owners came to the realization that the behavior needed addressed.
 Usually as the result of an aggressive act on a family member, guest, or in one case, a police officer.

 Most startling was the revelation that in almost all of these cases, the aggression appeared either shortly after acquisition (of adult dogs) or within a few months of it.
-In the case of dogs acquired as puppies (under the age of 6 months), owner descriptions indicate the appearance of aggressive acts at the onset of puberty, which the owners were all under the impression could be resolved by de-sexing their animals.
-Using no other medium with which to address this problem, the aggression either continued or escalated shortly thereafter.
+In the case of dogs acquired as puppies (under the age of 6 months), owner descriptions indicate the appearance of aggressive acts at the onset of puberty, which the owners were all led to believe, would be resolved by de-sexing their animals.
+Using no other medium with which to address this problem, the aggression either continued or escalated shortly thereafter desexing.

-Several of these training students were court ordered by an Aggressive Dog Board hearing, some of them were owners seeking alternatives after many other failed training attempts (either unsuccessfully on their own, or through seeking help of other trainers), some because they finally decided it was time to address a problem that has diminished their dog-owning experience, opened them up to potential liability, permanently scarred themselves or a member of their family, or the behavior has become so bad, they are afraid that someone may be seriously injured and they, subsequently sued.
+Several of these training students were court ordered by an Aggressive Dog Board hearing.
+Some of them were owners seeking alternatives after many other failed training attempts (either unsuccessfully on their own, or through seeking help of other professionals).
+Some because they finally decided it was time to address a problem that had simply diminished their dog-owning experience, permanently scarred themselves or a member of their family, or the behavior has become so bad, they were afraid that someone may be seriously injured and they would subsequently be sued.

 Permissiveness leads to bad dog behavior.
-If you cannot foresee the “cute” behavior of the puppy in the larger, more mature individual that pup will eventually become, perhaps a quick review of why you want a dog may be in order.
+If you cannot foresee the ‘cute’ behavior of the puppy in the larger, more mature individual that pup will eventually become, perhaps a quick reflection of why youchose to add a dog to your household may be in order.

-To relegate a dog to a crate, tether or kennel run, in the pervasive assumption that he will “outgrow” what ills he possesses will only lead to more heartbreak in the future.
+To relegate a dog to a crate, tether or kennel run, in the pervasive assumption that he will ‘outgrow’ what poor behavior he is engaging in will only lead to more heartbreak in the future.

-Surely, it is never the intent to acquire a dog as an ornament, but as a companion to be enjoyed, not endured.
-The notion that ownership of a little dog alleviates one from their responsibility for the dogs’ behavior should be replaced with the fact that indeed, small dogs can cause serious harm.
+It is never our intent to acquire a dog as an ornament, but as a companion to be enjoyed, not endured.
+The notion that ownership of a little dog alleviates one from their responsibility for the dogs’ behavior should be replaced with the fact that small dogs are absolutely capable of inflicting serious harm.

-Responsibility rests with the owners, not the dogs themselves.
-If you want to own a dog, any dog, regardless of size, or breed, or status, it is imperative that you assume the mantle of that responsibility seriously.
+The responsibility for dangerous or at-risk dog behavior rests with the owners, not the dogs themselves.
+If you want to own a dog, any dog, regardless of size, or breed, it is imperative that you assume the mantle of that responsibility seriously.